Lent and Easter 2025

 We shall start Lent, as is traditional, with a short service of Holy Communion and optional ashing to which anyone is welcome.
 Refreshments will be served afterwards, as usual.

-We are also encouraging people to join in a Lenten Bible study based on the book of Amos at the Methodist churches in Barnes and Roehampton this year.
-The course, 'Let Justice Flow', will particularly focus on what this ancient book has to say to us today about justice, as part of the wider Church's commitment to Justice, Dignity and Solidarity.
-The sessions will take place on Thursdays mornings from 10:30 am at Barnes (starting on 15 February) and on Tuesday mornings from 10:30 am at Roehampton (starting on 20 February).
+We are also encouraging people to join in a Lenten Bible study in Barnes and Roehampton this year.
+The course, 'A Passion for Christ', will use Paul's Second Letter to the Corinthians to reflect on Jesus's journey to the Cross.
+The sessions will take place on Thursdays mornings from 10:30 am at Barnes (starting on 13 March) and on Tuesday mornings from 10:30 am at Roehampton (starting on 18 March).
 Anyone is welcome to join these conversations in a friendly and warm atmosphere.

 Holy Week